Meraj Uddin Mollah

 Meraj Uddin Mollah (c.
-1946–9 May 2021) was a Bangladesh Awami League politician and the Member of Parliament of Rajshahi-3.
+1946–9 May 2021) was a Bangladesh Awami League politician and a member of parliament for Rajshahi-3.

 Career

 Mollah was elected to parliament from Rajshahi-3 as a Bangladesh Awami League candidate in 2008.
-In 2011, he served as the President of the Rajshahi District unit of Bangladesh Awami League.
+In 2011, he served as the president of the Rajshahi District unit of the Bangladesh Awami League.
 His son was arrested for narcotics possession in 2013.